-Software and/or information provided by the University of Limerick may only be used as part of the System User's duties as an employee or student of the University or for educational purposes.
+Software and/or information provided by the University of Limerick may only be used as part of the user's duties as an employee or student of the University or for educational purposes.

-The System User agrees to abide by all the licensing agreements for software entered into by the University.
+The user agrees to abide by all the licensing agreements for software entered into by the University.

-4.1.3 System User Accounts
+4.1.3 User Accounts